sorairolake/lzip-go/README.md

 ## Minimum Go version

-This library requires the minimum version of Go 1.21.
+This package requires the minimum version of Go 1.22.

 ## Changelog